Call us: 07718 087 564

 Warm water means higher metabolism, more waste, and lower oxygen.

-• Shade part of the pond if water temperatures get too high (over 25°C).
+Shade part of the pond if temps exceed 25°C

 Autumn